Putin's Nemesis, Russia's Future?

 Morvan Lallouet is a PhD candidate at the University of Kent, researching Navalny and the Russian opposition.

-Ben Noble is Lecturer in Russian Politics at University College London and an Associate Fellow at Chatham House.
+Ben Noble is Associate Professor of Russian Politics at University College London and an Associate Fellow at Chatham House.